TensorFlowKR/dlcampjeju/2018/index.md

 - Able to stay at Jeju during the full period of the camp
 - Obtains strong programming skills with TensorFlow (TF) & deep learning (DL) background
-- Willing to work intensively for one month and attend daily meetings with mentors
+- Willing to work intensively for one month and cooperatively work with mentors
 - Willing to produce practical applications of TF/DL and/or research results

 ## How to apply